 Manholes are to be located:

-On Council property or transportation corridors whenever possible and if located within the carriageway the manholes must be located 2m out from the kerb.
+On Council property or transportation corridors whenever possible and if located within the carriageway the manholes must be located clear of the likely wheel path and not in cycleways / or 2m out from the kerb.

 Clear of all boundary lines by at least 1.5m from the outer edge of the manhole chamber plus the height of any nearby retaining walls if they exist.